Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Results

-The strongest ionic contributions in the NIR spectra are from Ca~II, S~I, O~I, C~I, and Si~I (Figure \ref{FnearIRspec21krf}).
+The strongest ionic contributions in the NIR spectra are from Ca~II, O~I, C~I, Mg~II, and Si~I (Figure \ref{FnearIRspec21krf}).
 The Ca~II NIR triplet shows mixed contributions from absorption and emission, thus having a P~Cygni profile.
 We adopt a mean wavelength of 0.8567\,${\mu}$m for this triplet.
-We observe significant absorption at $\sim 1.04\,\mu$m which could be the blueshifted absorption line of S~I at 1.082\,$\mu$m.
+We observe significant absorption at $\sim 1.04\,\mu$m which could be blueshifted C~I at 1.0693\,$\mu$m and/or Mg~II at 1.0927\,$\mu$m.
 Another possible contribution to the absorption is from He~I 1.083\,$\mu$m, which is the strongest He~I transition \citep{swartz93} and thus should be sensitive to small quantities of helium \citep{wheeler93, baron96}.
-However, the corresponding He~I feature at 2.0581\,$\mu$m was not detected.
-Thus, with only weak evidence of He features, we suggest that there is at most a small amount of helium in the SN ejecta.
-A similar result was previously obtained for SN 2007gr, where a possible small amount of helium was suggested based on NIR line features \citep{hunter09}.
-These observed line profiles along with other lines of [Si~I] at 1.129\,$\mu$m, C~I at 1.175\,$\mu$m, and Mg~I at 1.504\,$\mu$m are similar to those observed in the spectra of other SNe~Ic such as SN 2020oi \citep{rho21}, SN 2011dh, SPIRITS 15c \citep{jencson17}, and SN 2007gr \citep{hunter09}.
+An in-depth analysis to estimate the relative contribution of individual ions to this feature is beyond the scope of our work.